hmrc/customs-declarations-end-to-end-service-guide/source/documentation/index.md

 -	[CDS – Tariff Download service -Identifying Duty Rates v1.0](https://drive.google.com/file/d/1xdvObWHuKVCQVYui2V_s7HlUyGSMkNJK/view?usp=sharing)

 ## Errors
-Errors specific to each API are shown in the Endpoints section, under Response.
-See our [reference](https://developer.service.hmrc.gov.uk/api-documentation/docs/reference-guide#errors) guide for more on errors.
 Specific CDS backend errors: CDS 03 Codelists and WCO References.

-To change the title of the page or include additional files you'll need to edit `source/index.html.md.erb`.

-If you want slightly more control, you can always use <strong>HTML</strong>.

-For more detail and troubleshooting, take a look at the `README.md` file in the root of this project.